emaphp/eMacros/README.md

 <br/>

-The *eMacros\Package\CorePackage* class is extremely important when building a program execution environment.
-Among the items that are contained on this package are:
+The *CorePackage* class is extremely important when building a program execution environment.
+Among the elements that are contained on this package are:

 * The *null*, *true* and *false* symbols.
 * Arithmetic, comparison and logic operators.